smittytone/HighlighterSwift/README.md

 ![Far theme example](Images/samples.webp)

-**HighlighterSwift** is a more up-to-date version of Juan Pablo Illanes’ [Highlightr](https://github.com/raspu/Highlightr), which is unfortunately no longer fully maintained. **HighlighterSwift** was created to meet the needs of a specific project which required a modified version Hightlightr.
+**HighlighterSwift** is a more up-to-date version of Juan Pablo Illanes’ [*Highlightr*](https://github.com/raspu/Highlightr), which is unfortunately no longer fully maintained. **HighlighterSwift** was created to meet the needs of a specific project which required a modified version *Hightlightr*.
 These modifications expanded into bringing the whole codebase up to date and involved some structural and formatting changes.
 Hence the new repo.

 ## Potential Breaking Changes with 3.0.0